What is a conservation area?

 There are currently 29 Conservation Areas in Birmingham, ranging from the Jewellery Quarter which contains Birmingham’s largest and best surviving group of Victorian and early 20th century buildings devoted to the manufacture of jewellery and similar small goods, to the internationally acclaimed Bournville Village, which dates from the late 19th century.

-Our aim is to preserve significant buildings in Conservation areas and ensure that any development maintains or improves the special character of those areas.
-See the Birmingham Plan and the Conservation Strategy for more detail on our Conservation Area policies.
+Our aim is to preserve significant buildings in conservation areas and ensure that any development maintains or improves the special character of those areas.
+See the Birmingham Plan and the Conservation Strategy for more detail on our conservation rea policies.

 We have powers under planning law which can help us achieve this aim.
 These include powers to: